pfq/PFQ/README.md

 Introduction
 ------------

-PFQ is a functional network framework designed for the Linux operating system that allows efficient packets capture/transmission (10G, 40G and beyond), in-kernel functional processing and packets steering across sockets/end-points.
+PFQ is a functional framework designed for the Linux operating system built for efficient packets capture/transmission (10G, 40G and beyond), in-kernel functional processing, kernel-bypass and packets steering across groups of sockets/end-points.

-PFQ is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
-It works with any NIC and provides a script designed to compile accelerated versions of device drivers starting from the source code.
+It is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
+Compliant with any NIC, it provides a script that generates accelerated network device drivers starting from the source code.

-PFQ enables the development of high-performance networking applications with different programming languages: C, C++ and Haskell.
-In addition, a pure functional language designed for early stages in-kernel packet processing is included: pfq-lang.
+PFQ enables the development of high-performance network applications, and it is shipped with a custom version of libpcap that accelerate and parallelize legacy applications.
+Besides, a pure functional language designed for early stages in-kernel packet processing is included: pfq-lang.

-pfq-lang is inspired by Haskell and allows the define of small applications that run on top of network device drivers.
+Pfq-Lang is inspired by Haskell and is intended to define applications that run on top of network device drivers.
 Through pfq-lang it is possible to build efficient bridges, port mirrors, simple firewalls, network balancers and so forth.

-The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of pfq-lang as eDSL for C++11-14 and Haskell, an experimental pfq-lang compiler and a set of diagnostic tools.
+The framework includes the source code of the PFQ kernel module, user-space libraries for C, C++11-14, Haskell language, an accelerated pcap library, an implementation of pfq-lang as eDSL for C++/Haskell, an experimental pfq-lang compiler and a set of diagnostic tools.

 Features